MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Media-Refresh.md

 # Refresh Windows IoT Enterprise Installation Media

-In this topic you will setup your media refresh environment and gather all prerequisites that will be used to update both the WinPE environment as well as the main operating system, install drivers
+In this article, you set up your media refresh environment and gather all prerequisites that are required to update both the WinPE environment and the main operating system, install drivers

 ## Prepare Media Servicing Environment

 1. Start PowerShell with Administrator privileges.
-   We will use this instance of PowerShell for the end to end process of servicing the installation media to apply updates and, if needed, incorporate required drivers that are not part of the Windows installation media
+   We use this instance of PowerShell for the end to end process of servicing the installation media to apply updates and, if needed, incorporate required drivers that aren't part of the Windows installation media
-    1. Click **Start**
+    1. Select **Start**
     1. Type PowerShell
     1. Right-click **Windows PowerShell**
-    1. Click **Run as administrator**
+    1. Select **Run as administrator**

-1. Create **MediaRefresh** folder, which will be used to store all of the files needed for servicing the installation media, using the PowerShell command New-Item.
+1. Create **MediaRefresh** folder to store the files needed for servicing the installation media, using the PowerShell command New-Item.

     ```Powershell
     New_Item -Path "c:\" -Name "MediaRefresh" -ItemType "directory"